 The Group tax function will work in partnership with the wider business to provide clear, timely, relevant advice across all aspects of UK tax.
 Where alternative routes exist to achieve the same commercial result, the most tax efficient approach in compliance with all relevant laws will be sought.

-Where tax law is unclear or subject to interpretation, consideration will be given to seek advice or confirmation as appropriate to ensure the Group’s position should be settled in its favour.
+Where tax law is unclear or subject to interpretation, consideration will be given to seek professional advice or confirmation as appropriate to ensure the Group’s position should be settled in its favour.

 DEALINGS WITH HM REVENUE AND CUSTOMS (“HMRC”)